anvk/easy-sql-tests/README.md

 # easy-sql-tests

-> A module to write easy SQL tests
+> Micro framework to execute tests for T-SQL logic

 ## Install